dudewheresmycode/opengolfsim.com/tools/approach-r10-connect/garmin.md

 ---
-title: Connect Approach R10
+title: Connect Garmin Golf
 parent: Approach R10 Connect
 grand_parent: Tools
 ---

 # Connecting Garmin Approach R10

 This guide will walk you through the steps to use your Garmin Approach R10 with GSPro Golf Simulator, using the [Approach R10 Connect](/tools/approach-r10-connect/) app.
+Make sure you have that app installed and running on your PC, before you follow this guide.

 {: .note }

 > The first time you turn on the device, it automatically enters pairing mode, and the status LED is solid blue.
-You can also hold the button while the device is off until the status LED turns solid blue to manually enter pairing mode.
-[More information](https://tinyurl.com/yzwh468u)
+You can also hold the button while the device is off until the status LED turns solid blue to manually enter pairing mode. <a href="https://tinyurl.com/yzwh468u" target="_blank">More information</a>

 <table>
   <tr>